 Step 7: Project Completed!

-And that’s all it takes to make these beautiful end tables.
-If you enjoyed this tutorial, please consider subscribing to my youtube channel to see more content like this.
+And that's all it takes to make this beautiful painting!
+If you enjoyed this tutorial, please consider following me on Instructables and subscribing to my Youtube channel to see more content like this. https://www.youtube.com/channel/UCMQQAmEG3HaUyNFH...